 What if I need help in a crisis?

 You might need to see someone quickly if you are in a mental health crisis.

 - Your GP might be able to help you get support in a crisis.
-A GP should be available to speak to you 24 hours a day.
 If you call your surgery when it’s closed there will be a message to tell you who to call.

 - NHS 111 service can help you if you don’t have a GP or you do not know who to call.
 Dial 111 on your phone, it is free.
 The line is open 24 hours a day 7 days a week.

 - Go to the nearest Accident & Emergency Department at your local hospital.

 - Call 999 and ask for an ambulance in an emergency.

 You might want to share information with your relative’s GP.
 GP’s are allowed to listen to your concerns.
 This is not a breach of confidentiality.

 Sharing information can help them to make a decision about what care is needed.
 But they will not be able to share information with you unless your relative has told them they can.
 They might tell your relative or friend that you spoke to them.

 You can find more about ‘Confidentiality and information sharing - for carers, friends and family’ by clicking here.